-The petition will push for policy which recognises that, in order to address the problem of sexual violence in conflict, the persecution of faith needs to be recognised too.
+The petition is pushing for policy which recognises that, in order to address the problem of sexual violence in conflict, the persecution of faith needs to be recognised too.
 In many countries the two are inextricably linked.

 Handmade petition latest news